 St. Croix Premier has been a provider of luxury fishing experience at prices which might seem a bit high at first but are worth it when you look back at the times you had problems with other cheap and popular alternatives.

 The Stimula series is yet another great option available to you.
-The Stimula 2-piece spinning rod series has only one ultralight rod with the length being 5’6”.
+The Stimula 2-piece spinning rod series has only one ultra light fishing pole with the length being 5’6”.
 The other one is a medium and is 7' long.
-The ultralight rod is a two-piece which makes it easy to travel with.
+The ultra light rod is a two-piece which makes it easy to travel with.

 Unlike Shimano's FXS collection, this series comes with cork handles.
 With a fore and rear grip on the long handle for extra control, it fairs well in the comfort department.
 Consisting of a bright red blank and light-colored cork handle, it promises a unique look than most rods out there.

 Though the Stimula rod series was created by Shimano to ensure durability, there have been some cases of the rod snapping into two pieces.
 The rod does win some points for flexibility and sensitivity but loses a lot more due to durability issues.
 One has to be fairly gentle with the rod and guides, else all hell would break loose.

 The rod is capable enough to take on a variety of fish.
 It packs in fast-action, that too while being flexible.
 Composed of lightweight aluminum oxide guides and a hook keeper for convenience, expect this rod to perform really well.
 Shimano specifically introduced this rod for anglers who love to hook in fishes like smaller bass, panfish, and trouts.

 A super-simple, no frills-type rod, it gets the job done at the end of the day.
 Although made for smaller fishes, there have been several instances where the rod held up pretty well under the weight of larger fishes.
 A heads-up though.
 Make sure to measure the reel you’d like to use as the reel seat is not large enough to accommodate all sizes.